Skshee/cryptonite_taskphase_Suvan/PicoCTF/ReverseEngineering/ARMssembly3.md

 So basically what we're doing is, we're checking whether the value at address[x29+28] which initially is our argument is even or odd.

 If it is even (i.e last digit in binary = 0), then we're doing a logical right shift.
 If it is odd, then we add 3 to value at address[x29+44] which was initially set to 0 and then right shift the value at address[x29+28].
+(The next label encountered is .L3.
+So, the program naturally reaches .L3 after finishing the instructions in .L4.)

 We keep repeating this till the value at address[x29+28] is 0.